tekgnosisworks/cleansrt/README.md

 ## Free

-I am starting my IT company backup.
+I am starting my IT company.
 I am trying to raise some funds.
 If you like the software, please contribute.
 Zelle bmoore@tekgnosis.works
 venmo @tekgnosis